 Starting at around 1:00am a UFO will appear in the sky.
 It glows and hovers for awhile, and then it flies away.
 It lasts even less time than the first UFO.

-This is not the first time that Rockstar Games has used UFOs in their titles.
+This is not the first time that Rockstar have used UFOs in their games.
 There was an entire alien conspiracy investigation in Grand Theft Auto V, about a series of glyphs near the peak of Mount Chiliad.
 The mystery united an entire community of conspiracy enthusiasts and data miners, who pored through the game's code to uncover as much as they could.